 Autonomous System Border Router (ASBR)

 Autonomous System Border Router (ASBR) router is used to provide connectivity between different Autonomous Systems.
-Thus, one interface of router keeps into OSPF process and the other interface’s is placed different IGP or EGP protocols.
+Thus, one interface of the router keeps into the OSPF process and the other interfaces are placed different IGP or EGP protocols.